mumudexiaomuwu/novoStoic2.0/README.md

 Refer the file titled _env.yaml_ for full list of depedencies

 ## Remaining data can be taken from the scholarsphere psu link [here](https://doi.org/10.26207/fxd2-se27)
-Due to constraints of file sizes on github, we have published all the data code on shcholar sphere psu.
+Due to constraints of file sizes on github, we have published all the data and codes on shcholar sphere psu.

 ## creating conda environment
 - create a conda environment using: `conda create --prefix pathwaydesign`